Rockies vs. Angels Player Props Betting Odds

 Diaz Stats

-- Elias Diaz has recorded 67 hits with 14 doubles, a triple, eight home runs and 20 walks.
-He has driven in 36 runs with one stolen base.
+- Elias Diaz has 70 hits with 15 doubles, a triple, nine home runs, 20 walks and 40 RBI.
+He's also stolen one base.

 Diaz Recent Games